victorbouvet/Weather_System/README.md

 # Weather system prototype

+##### 8 hours of practical work (VHDL code, analysis of simulations, wiring and testing of the prototype)

 The prototype is an electronic system allowing the display of data from a wind vane or anemometer.

+We worked on the processing subsystem part (development in VHDL of the entities integrated in the CPLD, analysis of the results, wiring and laboratory testing of the prototype).

 ## Material needed
 - a XC2C64A CPLD